dotnet/interactive/src/polyglot-notebooks-vscode/README.md

 - Notebook-friendly diffing tool that makes it easy to visually compare inputs, outputs, and metadata
 - Navigate via Outline View
 - Customizable notebook layout
+- Connect to Python and R Jupyter kernels installed locally or remotely and share variables between them.

 ## Getting Started